gemerden/statemachine/README.md

 ## Limitations
-The state machine module has been tested with python python 3.6 and higher.
+The state machine module has been tested with python 3.6 and higher.

 ## Documentation
 To learn more check the extensive [tutorial](https://github.com/gemerden/statemachine/blob/master/statemachine/docs/tutorial.md).